 The 500 Point Purity Test is one of the oldest online purity tests — a direct descendant of the Usenet-era purity tests that circulated before the World Wide Web existed.
 It predates ricepuritytest.com by decades.

-For most modern users, the 500 Point Purity Test is a historical curiosity rather than a practical recommendation — at 500 questions, it requires significant time commitment and the later questions cover experiences that apply to very few people.
+At 500 questions, it covers an enormous range of experiences across categories that the 100-question Rice format never reaches.
+The questions become increasingly specific and obscure as the test progresses.
+For most modern users, the 500 Point Purity Test is a historical curiosity rather than a practical recommendation — at 500 questions, it requires significant time commitment.

 How to Choose Which Test to Take